 And so anything with forecasting at the moment is in an environment of very fast technological change.
 Very fast, relatively fast environmental change, and relatively fast change in a way we’re doing things.

-It’s interesting because if you look at England before the industrial revolution, so in 1700’s, everybody lived in little villages.
+It’s interesting because if you look at England before the industrial revolution, so in the 1700’s, everybody lived in little villages.
 And you were born in that village, if your father was a smith or made garments, whatever, that’s what you did.
 And your children would do that, and your children’s children would do that.

 Along came the Industrial Revolution with the steam power and the cotton mills and all that.
 And within a space 40 years or so, bang, you’ve got everybody pouring out of the villages into cities Newcastle, London, all that sort of thing; completely changed the way British society worked.